-Electronic and produced music represents the largest growth area in the music industry today, and suitably skilled musicians and producers enjoy a wealth of viable career opportunities.
+Electronic and Produced Music represents the largest growth area in the music industry today, and suitably skilled musicians and producers enjoy a wealth of viable career opportunities.
 Guildhall's dedicated world-class teaching and real-world vocational approach prepare you for a rewarding career in this fast-paced, rapidly evolving industry.

 Our Principal Study disciplines reflect specific career paths that demand a specialist technical and artistic focus.
-You will choose one Principal Study discipline on entry to set the bias of your studies, but may incorporate elements of others in line with your career goals:
+Undergraduates choose one Principal Study discipline on entry to set the bias of your studies, but may incorporate elements of others in line with your career goals.
+Postgraduates tailor a unique Electronic Music pathway combining a variety of our disciplines: